Our Editorial Criteria

 AI tools assist our research and drafting process.
 We use AI-assisted analysis to gather publicly available information, cross-reference data sources, and identify inconsistencies.
 All assessments are reviewed and finalized by a human editor with 16 years of experience in the dietary supplement industry.
 We disclose AI usage because transparency about process is as important as transparency about data.

-Certifications and other claims in manufacturer profiles are verified as of the date shown on each profile.
+Certifications and other claims in manufacturer profiles are confirmed as of the date shown on each profile.
 Certification status can change after our review.
 We do not continuously monitor manufacturer credentials.
 Always confirm current certifications directly with any manufacturer you are evaluating.

 Limitations